Paramedic Certification for Registered Nurses

 An individual seeking a career in emergency medical services should realize that to be successful, he/she must be emotionally stable, flexible and physically fit enough to perform the minimum entry-level job requirements.

 Prior to entering EMS 2288, the student must meet the following entrance requirements:

 - Complete a Request to Enter form, available on-line or from the Public Safety Services office.

 - Have current BLS/CPR provider, ACLS provider or instructor, and PALS provider or instructor certification.
 PHTLS or ITLS provider certifications are recommended.

-- Complete physical exam and health requirements.
+- Complete physical exam and health requirements prior to attending clinical.

 - Have active Ohio licensure/certification as RN, nurse practitioner, respiratory therapist or physician’s assistant.

 |Total Credit Hours||5|

 Class Schedule Planning